-Why we need an inclusive economy not inclusive growth
+Why we need an inclusive economy

 by David Burch and Neil McInroy

 From time to time a new policy concept emerges, which seems to capture the mood and desire for a certain type of change.
 Today in economic development that phrase is ‘inclusive growth’.
 Emerging from a growing acknowledgement that economic growth is not delivering in terms of quality jobs and wages, inclusive growth seems to offer an antidote to an economic model with unacceptable levels of exclusion, poverty and inequality.
 However, what we believe we need an ‘inclusive economy’.

 It’s no surprise that it has captured a desire for change – our current growth model is failing socially.
 Post the global financial crisis, many are hankering for some redress.
 Last year OECD data showed that the UK is the only developed economy in which wages fell while the economy was actually growing, albeit meagrely.
 One in eight workers (3.7 million) live in poverty and 1.3 million people (including children) rely on food banks.
 Our economic model is socially broken.
 We need change.
 However, we don’t feel that inclusive growth will deliver the change we are looking for.